Jaakko00/SewerBirdTheGame/README.md

 # SewerBirdTheGame
-A game inspired from FlappyBird, completely made in Java without using any external tutorials
+A game inspired from FlappyBird, completely made in Java

 ## How to install
 Download the .jar in build/desktop_1.0.jar and run it